-In the wake of the success of the Ernesto Illy Prize, in 1999 this award was launched to strengthen the relations with the best coffee producers of Brazil and to promote the best growing practices possible.
+In the wake of the success of the Prêmio Ernesto Illy de Qualidade do Café para Espresso, in 1999 this award was launched to strengthen the relations with the best coffee producers of Brazil and to promote the best growing practices possible.
 All coffee growers admitted to this Club are entitled to a fidelity card that changes accordingly to the product supply and the quality.
-Up to now there were 532 members of Clube illy.
+In 2013 Clube illy counted 475 members.
+It rewarded the best Brazilian Sustainable Producer of the year on the basis of quality, delivery time and sustainability parameters. illycaffè offers to winners and their families a holiday in Italy, which includes a visit to illycaffè.

 Moreover, since 2011 illycaffè has been providing special identification plates for the most virtuous Brazilian growers' farms.
-Up to now, 11 plates have been awarded.
+Up to now, 20 plates have been awarded.

-Illycaffè's award system has yielded quite a few advantages to the company, to the growers, and to their reference communities.
+illycaffè's award system has yielded guite a few advantages to the company, to the growers, and to their reference communities.
 The quality of coffee grown in Brazil has improved, even in areas which were until that time considered unfit to grow coffee.
 The growers have acquired new sustainable and responsible growing techniques: the know-how and the skills they now have thanks to illycaffè can be appreciated by and on the market, disregarding the supplies provided to illycaffè alone.
 Research conducted by the Durham Business School describes and analyzes the butterfly effect in the evolution of the quality of coffee in Brazil: small changes introduced in the Brazilian coffee market have resulted in big changes worldwide, and in the long-term behaviour of the whole industry.
 The research also shows how the creation of the award system has brought a progressive (decommoditization) of the green coffee and has developed a network of excellent producers.
 In addition the research shows that companies can change the balance existing in the market and adopt a butterfly effect that provides gain through the development of a long-term vision, able to combine sustainability and quality.